What Is the IRS WISP Template and Who Needs One?

 Create an Incident Response Plan

-Document step-by-step procedures for detecting, containing, and recovering from a breach.
-Include IRS stakeholder liaison contacts, state notification timelines, and client communication protocols.
+Define step-by-step procedures for detecting, containing, and recovering from a security incident.
+Include IRS stakeholder liaison contacts, state notification requirements, and client communication templates.

 Core Components Every IRS WISP Template Must Include